melismac/ai-optimized-art-museum-labels/README.md

 The study tests three state-of-art- LLMs, GPT4.o mini, Claude 3.7 and DeepSeek V-3, according to three different few-shot prompting techniques and provides an evaluation grid is to assess the performance of LLMs in this rewriting task considering both content optimization and readability and formatting aspects.

 In this repository you can find:
-* current original labels displayed in the Flemish section of Galleria Sabauda.
+* current original labels displayed in the Flemish section of Galleria Sabauda (Italian and Enligsh versions).
 * artworks'images.
 * prompts: all prompts employed for each artwork's label optimization with 3 techniques employed - 0-shot prompting, 1-shot prompting and 1-annotated shot prompting.
 Moreover, in this folder you can fin also the two human-optimized examples employed for few-shot techniques.
 * all tests results: a  csv table with all models'answers for each optimization of artworks' labels correlated with prompt, model, technique used and datetime.